srcshelton/gentoo-ebuilds/sys-kernel/cix-sources/files/README.md

 Missing tools, an old `iasl`, or an AML compile failure are errors when `--compile-acpi-tables` was requested.

+On hosts where `patch(1)` does not implement extended Git renames like GNU `patch(1)`, the helper applies local rename-bearing Git diffs with `git apply`.
+This keeps its prepared pathname layout consistent with Portage.

 Linux 7.1.3 defaults the ArmChina NPU to the R2P0 userspace ABI used by `cix-noe-umd` 2.0.2.
 The imported R2P2 implementation remains opt-in through `npu-r2p2-abi`.

-The `19f2947` import places the v3.2 register definitions in a file named `v3_1.h`, while the v3.2 driver sources include `v3_2.h`.
-The R2P0 `71993` patch provides that expected compatibility header and keeps the debug-dispatch command definitions consistent with its R2P0 source changes.
+The R2P2 import renames the v3.2 register definitions from `v3_1.h` to `v3_2.h`.
+The R2P0 `71993` patch applies its debug-dispatch conversion directly to that renamed header, matching the pathname produced by Portage.

 ## Upstream tracking